Frank Finly vs WiserAdvisor: Generic CPL or Retirement Auction?

 • WiserAdvisor is general financial lead generation with retirement as one possible segment.
 Prospects arrive through broad financial planning queries; retirement intent is not a primary filter at intake.

 • Per-lead pricing is fixed, set by the platform.
-Advisors choose a subscription tier and asset bracket; the cost-per-lead is determined by WiserAdvisor's pricing model rather than by competitive bid.
+You choose a subscription tier and asset bracket; CPL is determined by WiserAdvisor's pricing model rather than competitive bid.

 • Leads are typically shared with two or three advisors.
-As with most CPL marketplaces, multi-advisor matching means you are competing on response speed alongside fit.
+Multi-advisor matching means you're competing on response speed alongside fit.

 WiserAdvisor was one of the first companies to commercialize the financial advisor lead marketplace.
-The structure they built in the late 1990s — consumer questionnaire, algorithmic match, fixed per-lead price — has remained largely intact and is now the template that most paid-lead platforms use, with cosmetic variations.
+The structure they built in the late 1990s — consumer questionnaire, algorithmic match, fixed per-lead price — is now the template most paid-lead platforms use with cosmetic variations.

 The consumer side flows through general financial planning intake.
 Someone searches for "find a financial advisor," lands on a WiserAdvisor page, completes a short questionnaire about assets and goals, and gets matched with two to three advisors.
 The questionnaire collects geography, asset bracket, primary financial concern (a free-form selection from a few options), and contact information.
 There is no deep qualification of retirement timeline, account composition, or tax situation.